-While you could definitely spend much longer than a week exploring Denmark, time can often be a limiting factor.
-Here are three very different places that you can visit in under a week to give you a snapshot of Danish life.
+You could definitely spend much longer than a week exploring Denmark, but if you’re limited for time then these three very different places will give you a snapshot of Danish life.

 This stunning town is only 40 minute train ride from Copenhagen and the perfect escape from the bustling capital.
 Unmissable sights include Kronberg Castle, touted as Shakespeare’s inspiration for Hamlet, the innovative Culture Yard which is packed with interesting things to do, see and taste, and of course just wandering around the peaceful old town and restored docks.
 I’ve written a separate post here about my day trip to Helsingør.